 Trehalose is a food additive used in many processed foods such as cakes, cookies and ice cream.
 It is found naturally in some foods like mushrooms but used in higher amounts in processed foods.
 It has been linked to increased virulence of the bacteria clostridium difficile20.
 Clostridium difficile or C. diff, has been linked with post-antibiotic use gastrointestinal infections.
-It’s an opportunistic microbes that waits until all the beneficial microbes have been eliminated and then jumps at the chance to colonize and take over the gut.
-In the process, it creates a very nasty and potentially life threatening infection21.
+It’s an opportunistic microbe that waits until all the beneficial microbes have been eliminated and then jumps at the chance to colonize and take over the gut.
+In the process, it creates a very nasty and potentially life-threatening infection21.
 Trehalose has been shown to increase the chances of developing a C. diff infection severalfold.

 B. Avoid Simple Sugars and Alcohol:

 Both simple sugars (like pure glucose and fructose) and alcohol have been shown to acutely affect the health of the gut barrier22.
 They break down the integrity of the gut barrier and make it easier for infectious and inflammatory agents to enter our bloodstreams.
 After antibiotic treatment, when the gut is still healing, these foods can potentially be even more damaging.